Last Updated on April 5, 2021 by smartkitchenpicks

 The pastry is baked in the oven with a weighted tray on top.
 This to ensure the pastry doesn’t puff up, but instead stays thin, layered and crisp.

-The custards is made next by heating milk, cream and vanilla.
+The custards are made next by heating milk, cream and vanilla.
 This is poured into sugar, eggs and cornflour, whisked and then poured back into the pan and heated – whilst whisking until very thick.
-A little butter is added to enrich the flavour even more and to ensure a glossy custard.
+A little butter is added to enrich the flavor even more and to ensure a glossy custard.